EqVIO: An Equivariant Filter for Visual Inertial Odometry: Symmetry of VI-SLAM

 \section{Symmetry of VI-SLAM}

-The VI-SLAM symmetry action proposed in this paper combines the symmetry for IMU dynamics developed in \cite{2014_barrau_InvariantParticleFiltering} with the VSLAM symmetry developed in \cite{2021_goor_ConstructiveObserverDesign}.
+The VI-SLAM symmetry action proposed in this paper combines the symmetry for IMU dynamics developed in \cite{2014_barrau_InvariantParticleFiltering} with the VSLAM symmetry developed in \cite{2021_vangoor_ConstructiveObserverDesign}.
 Before discussing the full symmetry group, we discuss the separate symmetries and how they lead to lower linearisation error in the filter development given in the sequel.
 This section of the paper is written in a more tutorial style to provide the reader with intuition underlying the proposed algorithm.

 The advantage of the extended Euclidean symmetry ($\SE_2(3)$) used for the navigation states lies in providing a locally linear coordinate representation of the ideal IMU dynamics.
 That is, for ideal IMU dynamics, then using this representation leads to zero linearisation error during the propagation step of the filter, assuming appropriate Gaussian noise models in local coordinates of course.
 This property is lost once the bias states and calibration states are added, however, the resulting update still has considerably lower linearisation error in these coordinates than classical formulations.
-Section \ref{sec:imu_symmetry} is based on prior work by Barrau \etal \cite{2014_barrau_InvariantParticleFiltering}.
+Section \ref{sec:imu_symmetry} is based on prior work by Barrau \etal \cite{2014_barrau_InvariantParticleFiltering}, and the results presented therein can equally be applied in an IEKF.

 The advantage of the scaled orthogonal transform ($\SOT(3)$) symmetry used for the landmark states lies in providing a framework in which the measurement linearisation error can be minimized.
 To make this point clear we analyse the common landmark parametrisations used in the literature and study the linearisation error.
 This provides a clear theoretical justification for the inverse depth parametrisation that is state-of-the-art in VIO algorithms and goes on to demonstrate that the $\SOT(3)$ symmetry leads to lower measurement linearisation error again.
 The material in Section \ref{sec:landmark_symmetry} is novel to this paper.